Some companies and organisations have a network of staff who stammer. There may be one in your employer, or you could start one up.

 Very much including the UK, 50 Million Voices is a global initiative providing leadership to help transform the world of work for people who stutter – benefiting employers and society too.
 Its vision is “A world where everyone who stutters can enjoy a rewarding working life and where more employers benefit from our talents and strengths”.
 It launched in spring 2019.

 A group of civil servants from across the UK who want to champion the needs of stammerers and encourage the Civil Service to provide support throughout people’s careers, regardless of grade or department.
 Scroll down to Civil Service Stammering Network on Professional networks (stamma.org).

-- Links to contacts, and Facebook group information, are on the CSSN website ukcssn.com, with individual ambassadors on ukcssn.com/our-network.
+- Facebook group information and links to contacts are on the CSSN website ukcssn.com, with individual ambassadors on ukcssn.com/our-network.

 Defence Stammering Network (DSN)